MicrosoftDocs/sql-docs/docs/t-sql/statements/create-certificate-transact-sql.md

  A binary description of a certificate can be created by using the [CERTENCODED &#40;Transact-SQL&#41;](../../t-sql/functions/certencoded-transact-sql.md) and [CERTPRIVATEKEY &#40;Transact-SQL&#41;](../../t-sql/functions/certprivatekey-transact-sql.md) functions.
 For an example that uses **CERTPRIVATEKEY** and **CERTENCODED** to copy a certificate to another database, see example B in the article [CERTENCODED &#40;Transact-SQL&#41;](../../t-sql/functions/certencoded-transact-sql.md).

 The MD2, MD4, MD5, SHA, and SHA1 algorithms are deprecated in [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)].
-Up to [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)], a self-signed certificate uses SHA1 by default.
-Starting with [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)], a self-signed certificate is created using SHA2_256 by default.
+Up to [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)], a self-signed certificate is created using SHA1.
+Starting with [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)], a self-signed certificate is created using SHA2_256.

 ## Permissions
  Requires `CREATE CERTIFICATE` permission on the database.
 Only Windows logins, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] logins, and application roles can own certificates.
 Groups and roles cannot own certificates.